Updated 2/24/26

 Greene County Bancorp’s leadership is built around a team with deep community ties and a steady hand on long-term growth.
 Donald E. Gibson serves as President and CEO and has been with the bank for over three decades.
 Since taking the CEO role in 2007, he has overseen a period of consistent expansion, taking the bank from a local institution to a regional player with over $3 billion in assets.
 His philosophy revolves around organic growth, sound banking fundamentals, and staying deeply connected to the communities the bank serves.

 Nick Barzee, Chief Financial Officer and Senior Vice President, adds another layer of financial discipline to the leadership team.
-With a background in public accounting and corporate finance, he’s helped steer the bank through periods of growth and uncertainty with a conservative but forward-thinking approach.
+With a background in public accounting and corporate finance, he has helped steer the bank through periods of growth and uncertainty with a conservative but forward-thinking approach.
 John Antalek oversees lending as Chief Lending Officer, helping to keep credit quality high while expanding the loan book in a sustainable way.
 Scott Houghtaling, Chief Credit and Banking Officer, provides oversight on credit risk and helps maintain balance as the bank grows.
 The board of directors is led by Jay Cahalan and supported by professionals from fields ranging from finance to hospitality, bringing diversity and broad oversight to strategic decisions.

 Valuation and Stock Performance